eschlot/WiiStep/cmake/README.md

 This macro will gather **ELF-archive** based library targets and stage them for final .ELF application inclusion.
-Library names (whose file names follow the standard lib<name>.a convention) may be specified in this macro.
+Library names (whose file names follow the standard lib&lt;name&gt;.a convention) may be specified in this macro.
 Note that libogc's wii library path is implicitly searched;
 so library names like `bte` or `wiiuse` may be specified without performing `link_directories`.